hpreston/workshops/netdevops-devenv/README.md

     ```bash
     virl up virlfiles/core-dist-access
     ```

 1. While the simulation is booting, let's explore what `virlutils` allow the developer to do while interacting with their network.

 1. Start by checking the status of the nodes.

     ```bash
     virl nodes
     ```

-1. Let's monitor the boot status of `dist1`.
+1. Let's monitor the boot status of a device.
+Pick one that shows `ACTIVE` for the state.
+For example `dist1`.

     ```bash
     virl console dist1
     ```

 1. You should see it booting up... let's not interfere with it.
 Go ahead and disconnect with `^]` to get the telnet prompt, and then type "quit".

 1. Use `virl --help` to see the variety of commands that are available.

     ```bash
     virl --help
     Usage: virl [OPTIONS] COMMAND [ARGS]...

     Options:
       --help  Show this message and exit.

     Commands:
       console   console for node
       down      stop a virl simulation